microsoftarchive/Learn-LTI/docs/DEPLOYMENT_GUIDE.md

 ## ⚠️ Important Values after completing

+**Congratulations!** Your instance of the tool should now be deployed on Azure!

-The Script will display the following important values after completion, please make a note of all.
+The Script will now display the following important values after completion ([Tool Registration URL](#️-tool-registration-url), [Platform Page Azure Resource URL](#️-platform-page-azure-resource-url) & [B2C Configuration Values](#⚠️-b2c-only-configuration-values)), please make a note of all.

 ### ⚠️ Tool Registration URL

 The Script will display the Tool Registration URL after completion.
 Please **copy the URL and keep it handy** since it will be required while configuring the tool in the LMS.